cultureandempire/cultureandempire.github.io/cande.md

 * The right to copy and modify a product would be protected by the State.
 * Product titles and names would be protected by a simpler form of trademark.

 I'm not describing a dystopia or theoretical world.
 This is effectively how the fashion industry and open source software industry work.
 I think the same models would scale well.
-Only the patent lawyers and cartels would shrivel away.
+Of course the patent lawyers and cartels would fight such reforms to the death.

 ## Assets and Property in the Digital Economy